junxit/us-congress-bills-114/metadata.md

 - 2016-03-16 — Reported by the Committee on Rules.
 H. Rept.
 114-457.
 - 2016-03-16 — Reported by the Committee on Rules.
 H. Rept.
 114-457.
 - 2016-03-16 — Rules Committee Resolution H. Res.
 649 Reported to House.
 Rule provides for consideration of H. Res.
 639 with 1 hour of general debate.
 Motion to recommit allowed.
 Measure will be considered read.
 Bill is closed to amendments.
+- 2016-03-17 — Considered under the provisions of rule H. Res.
+649. (consideration: CR H1434-1446)
+- 2016-03-17 — DEBATE - The House proceeded with one hour of debate on H. Res.
+639.
+- 2016-03-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-03-17 — On agreeing to the resolution Agreed to by the Yeas and Nays: 234 - 186 (Roll no. 129). (text: CR H1434-1435)
+- 2016-03-17 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 234 - 186 (Roll no. 129).(text: CR H1434-1435)
+- 2016-03-17 — Rule H. Res.
+649 passed House.
+- 2016-03-17 — Rule provides for consideration of H. Res.
+639 with 1 hour of general debate.
+Motion to recommit allowed.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2016-03-17 — The previous question was ordered pursuant to the rule. (consideration: CR H1445)